Aristotle and Dante Discover the Secrets of the Universe: Plot

-Ari's father announces that his Aunt Ophelia has had a fatal stroke.
-At the funeral, Ari realizes that none of his extended family is there.
-He is told that they disapproved of Aunt Ophelia having lived with another woman for many years.
+Ari's father announces his Aunt Ophelia has had a fatal stroke.
+At the funeral, Ari realizes none of his extended family is there.
+He is told they disapproved of Aunt Ophelia having lived with another woman for many years.
 After the funeral, Ari's mother explains that Ari's brother, Bernardo, was arrested for the murder of a prostitute he hired when he was 15 years old.
 When Bernardo found out the prostitute was transgender, he killed her with his bare fists.

-When Ari returns home, Mr. Quintana tells him that Dante is in the hospital.
-He was jumped by several young men who had seen him kissing his boyfriend Daniel in an alley.
+When Ari returns home, Mr. Quintana tells him Dante is in the hospital.
+He was jumped by several young men who had seen him kissing his coworker Daniel in an alley.
 Ari tracks down Julian, one of the boys who attacked Dante, at the body shop where he works and starts a fight with him.
 Mr. Quintana asks if Ari knows why Dante was jumped.
-Ari tells him that Dante is gay and was kissing another boy.
-Mr. Quintana admits that he'd guessed the truth because of the way Dante looks at Ari, while Mrs. Quintana tells Ari she thinks Dante is in love with him and that Daniel is just a stand-in for Ari.
+Ari tells him Dante is gay and was kissing another boy.
+Mr. Quintana admits he'd guessed the truth because of the way Dante looks at Ari, while Mrs. Quintana tells Ari she thinks Dante is in love with him and Daniel is just a stand-in for Ari.

-Ari's mother eventually calls a family meeting, where Ari finally accepts that he is as much in love with Dante as Dante is with him.
+Ari's mother eventually calls a family meeting, where Ari finally accepts he is as much in love with Dante as Dante is with him.
 That night, the two families go bowling together.
 After bowling, Dante and Ari go out into the desert, where Ari kisses Dante, fully accepting his love for him.
 Now free of his fears, Ari is left wondering: "How could I have ever been ashamed of loving Dante Quintana?"